 Boarding and Day

-Moreton Hall is predominantly a boarding school although the school welcomes approximately 80 day girls, many of whom board regularly.
+Moreton Hall is predicated as a boarding school although the school welcomes approximately 80 day girls, many of whom board regularly.
 Boarding can start in Moreton First in Year 3 for both boys and girls.
 We have a dedicated Moreton First boarding house run by house parents Mr and Mrs Dennison.

 At the age of 11, Year 7, about 60% of girls are full boarders and this rises to 80% at 13 years of age and over 90% in Moreton Sixth.